-“What’re you talking about?!
-What island casing?!”
-Kiko demanded from Lone but she just smiled.
+“What’re you talking about?
+What island casing?”
+Kiko demanded, but Lone just smiled.

 A larger, hologram panel lit up in both rooms.
 It was a message that spoke not only to us, but to everyone on the planet.

 “Greeting planet Tizarr,” came a raspy, metallic voice from a black hooded figure.
 Dark tinted goggles and a cloth mouth guard prevented us from seeing their face.

 “As most of you know, the great Millennium Galaxy Race is taking place as we speak.
 The race that awards unequivocal, mystical power to the winner.
 The Millennium Galaxy Race, as it has always been, requires the collection of four unknown stones.”

 The speaker paused to clear his throat and hack something up before continuing, “Well, congratulations people of Tizarr, we now know the holders of two of the remaining stones.”

 One-by-one, captured images of each Jago crewmembers flashed on hologram panels from when we first arrived.
 My stomach sank, we really were being watched the entire time, and now everyone knew we had two of the stones.